Melissa Swantkowski, NY

 “Gus, this is a carton of milk and this is a penny, you goof.”
 I gripped the penny between my thumb and forefinger and showed it to him.
 He sniffed it, opened his mouth, and swallowed it before I could get a better grip on the coin or retrieve it from his mouth like I’d done with numerous other things over the years (chewing gum, table scraps, tissue paper).

 I followed my dad’s advice, but the next day, although Gus seemed fine—hungry and energetic—I called the vet for dog-specific advice.
 He asked that I bring Gus in immediately, explaining that pennies minted after 1983 have a zinc core, which makes them more toxic than the 100 percent copper coins.
 Before taking x-rays, the vet asked, “Are you sure he actually ate the penny?”

 “I am,” I whispered and started to cry, “because I fed it to him.”
 The vet tried to comfort me with a story of another dog owner whose dog had eaten a full jar of change.
 After an operation to remove the coins, the owner showed the dog the change, and the dog gulped it all back down.

 At the time, I didn’t find this funny at all.

-That afternoon, Gus had his own surgery, for which I happily paid many, many more pennies to retrieve the original I’d showed him days earlier.
-He recovered quickly, and now is a 12-year-old pug, retired from all coin-eating.
+That afternoon, Gus had his own surgery for which I happily paid many, many more pennies to retrieve the original I’d showed him days earlier.
+He recovered quickly, and now is a twelve-year-old pug, retired from all coin-eating.
 And the original penny?
 It lives in a sealed jar, a reminder to never show Gus anything that isn’t edible, even if he asks.